Major General Andrii Sokolov was in charge of the defence of Ukraine’s south. An interview covering Chonhar, Kherson and Melitopol

 Let’s recap.
 A widespread opinion has it that Ukraine was expecting an offensive in Donbas.
 Given what you just said, [is it true that] we really didn’t expect aggression in the south?

 No, I wouldn’t say that.
-We were expecting it, because we considered the possibility of an attack from the south during training for commanders and military exercises.
-They acted in line with our expectations: their first goal was to capture the bridges and crossings over Dnipro; their second goal was [to capture] Melitopol and advance on Mariupol, to create a land corridor.
-They acted in line with our expectations.
+We were expecting it, because we had considered the possibility of an attack from the south during training for commanders and military exercises.
+They acted in line with our expectations: their first objective was to capture the bridges and crossings over Dnipro; their second objective was [to capture] Melitopol and advance on Mariupol, to create a land corridor.
+They did exactly what we expected them to.

 If this was expected, why do you think an appropriately sized group of forces was not created?
 Why was there a personnel shortage?